Swisscash: History

 Swiss Mutual Fund originally claimed on its website that it was created after World War II in 1948 by the Cheviot family of France, with operations based in Bern, Switzerland.
 In 1996, the firm moved to the Commonwealth of Dominica due to changes in financial regulations in Europe.
 However the Swiss Embassy in Kuala Lumpur has stated the following:"The Swiss Mutual Fund (1948) and or Swiss Cash are not registered companies in Switzerland.
 Until proof of the contrary, the Embassy doubts that the remarks about these funds and their historic links to Switzerland as outlined on their original website are genuine.
 The original website is indeed registered in the USA and the contact telephone number is from New Jersey (USA)."This information was also corroborated by the Swiss Embassy in Singapore.

-On 5 September 2006, Bank Negara Malaysia and the Securities Commission Malaysia said that the Swiss Mutual Fund was not licensed to accept deposits and carry out asset management activities or investment advisory services in Malaysia.
-Both institutions jointly issued a warning to the public against investing with Swiss Cash.

 On 13 December 2006, Swiss Mutual Fund (1948) S.A. was struck off the Commonwealth of Dominica's Register of International Business Companies.

 On 21 June 2007, the Securities Commission Malaysia obtained a worldwide Mareva injunction against the Swiss Cash operators to prevent them from disposing their assets in and outside of Malaysia.

-On 27 August 2007, the Swisscash website suddenly went offline denying members from logging into the website.
-According to Internet rumors, the website was down due to a hurricane.

 On 17 September 2007, the Financial Supervision Commission of the Commonwealth of Dominica issued a press release, which confirms that Swisscash is not a registered or incorporated company and does not have any established business in the island nation.

 On 25 September 2008, the Securities Commission Malaysia obtained a High Court judgement against three defendants involved in the Swiss Cash investment scam.
 The court restrained them from carrying on the Swisscash business and ordered them to pay US$83 million and any further amounts to be traced for the purpose of compensating the investors of the scam.

 On 6 November 2009, the Securities Commission Malaysia entered into consent judgement with those involved to pay a sum of approximately RM 31 million to eligible investors who have suffered losses as a result of the Swiss Cash scam.

 On 21 December 2011, in its final status report to the Kuala Lumpur High Court, the Securities Commission Malaysia revealed that it had completed the distribution of the Swisscash settlement sum of RM 30.5 million to 19,625 eligible investors.
 Prior to the final settlement, a total of 29,885 claims amounting to RM 188 million were received from Malaysian and foreign investors of the Swiss Mutual Fund.

-The current version of the Swiss Mutual Fund website no longer includes any information about the company's history.